Tips for Getting Started with Market Research

 6. What is our employee health care plan’s point of difference?

 7. What do employees think about our company culture?

 There are a multitude of qualitative and quantitative market research techniques.
 Qualitative research enables you to capture in-depth feelings, opinions and attitudes from participants.
 Quantitative research is based on achieving a statistically significant findings from from the identified group.

-Here’s just a sample of four popular types of market research methods and their value to health care marketers:
+Here’s just a sample of four popular types of market research methods and their value to health care marketers and B2B companies: